If your GP refers you to a specialist, you will have tests to check if you have womb cancer.

 They can include:

-• an ultrasound scan of your womb (transvaginal scan) - a scanning device around the size of a finger is inserted into your vagina
+- an ultrasound scan of your womb (transvaginal scan) - this is where a small scanning device is inserted into your vagina

-The tests should not be painful, but you may find some uncomfortable.
-Talk to a healthcare professional if you are feeling uncomfortable.
+The tests should not be painful, but some may be uncomfortable.
+Tell your nurse or doctor if you feel uncomfortable.

 If you have a biopsy, you may have a small amount of cramping or bleeding from your vagina afterwards.